 There will always be a limitless number of ready-made rationalizations at your disposal.

 The people around you will always be happy to see you remain exactly where you are, regardless of what they might say.

 And if you try to leave the ranch, they will fight to keep you there.
-“Crabs in a bucket” is one of the truest metaphors about human behavior (and my personal favorite).
+Like crabs in a bucket.

 To escape Earth, you must first make it past the Guards: normal, everyday people — friends and family included.